 By now I can hear the crowd yelling: JavaScript is not suited for machine learning.
 You may be right.
 But there are a couple of things why JavaScript could actually make sense to learn about machine learning as a web developer.
 And maybe not only as a web developer.
 Personally I think it has huge potential.
 That's why I attempt to make the topic more accessible for web developers.

 As mentioned before, you might be already proficient in JavaScript.
 You don't have to learn another programming language from scratch.
 You can apply the theoretical parts of machine learning in any language.
 So why not JavaScript?
 Then you only have to learn about the theoretical parts in ML by applying the implementation details in JavaScript in the early stages.
 Afterward, you can always switch to another language for machine learning.
 Nobody takes that away from you.
 But you decide how to break down the learning paths for deploying your own learning curve and experience.
-You keep the overwhelming amount of things to learn to a minimum and thus might be better off to stay in a by keeping challenges ahead and your level of skill in balance.
+You keep the overwhelming amount of things to learn to a minimum and thus might be better off to stay in a state of flow by keeping challenges ahead and your level of skill in balance.

 JavaScript is evolving with a rapid speed.
 It is applied in several domains by now where nobody would have seen it a couple of years ago.
 You can see it on mobile devices, desktop applications, embedded systems and of course backend applications.
 It's not all about web development anymore.
 So why not machine learning?
 Maybe it becomes computational and implementation-wise efficient to write machine learning algorithms in JavaScript eventually.
 Recently a couple of libraries emerged which give us a framework around algorithms and neural networks.
 Those libraries make machine learning computational efficient by using WebGL in the browser.
 Perhaps it's not the best idea to train machine learning models in the browser, but using pre-trained models in the browser might be a promising field in the future.
 Last but not least, maybe it is just used as a bridge for web developer entering the field of machine learning but using a better suited programming language afterward.
 Nobody knows, but I want you to think about these possibilities.